 California is in a State of Emergency because of the COVID-19 pandemic.
 The spread of Novel Coronavirus (COVID-19) is a substantial danger to the health of the public within the County of Alameda.
 COVID-19 can easily spread between people who are in close contact with one another.
 This Order is issued based on scientific evidence and best practices as currently known and available to protect vulnerable members of the public from avoidable risk of serious illness or death resulting from exposure to Coronavirus Disease 2019 (COVID-19).
 The age, condition, and health of a significant portion of the population of the County of Alameda ("County") places it at risk for serious health complications, including death, from COVID-19.
-Making the problem worse, some individuals who contract the virus causing the COVID-19 disease have no symptoms when they are infectious, which means they may not be aware they carry the virus and are transmitting it to others.
-All individuals who contract COVID-19, regardless of their level of symptoms (none, mild or severe), may place other vulnerable members of the public at significant risk.
-Currently, there is no commercially available vaccine available to protect against COVID-19 and no specific treatment.
+There is growing evidence of transmission risk from infected persons before the onset of symptoms, and from some people who do not show any symptoms.
+Thus, all individuals who contract COVID-19, regardless of their level of symptoms (none, mild or severe), may place other vulnerable members of the public at significant risk.
+Currently, there is no vaccine available to protect against COVID-19 and no specific treatment.

 To help slow COVID-19's spread, protect vulnerable individuals, and prevent the healthcare system in Alameda County from being overwhelmed, it is necessary for the County of Alameda Public Health Officer ("Health Officer") to require the quarantine of persons exposed to a person diagnosed with COVID-19.
 Quarantine separates individuals who were exposed to COVID-19 from others, until it is determined that they are not at risk for spreading the disease.
-Workers in the Public Safety Sector, as defined in this Order, may return to work during the quarantine period if they are asymptomatic and where there are staffing shortages that cannot be alleviated otherwise that pose an immediate threat to public safety.
-Employers and workers in these circumstances must follow additional precautions issued by the United States Centers for Disease Control and Prevention ("CDC").